danieltapp/d-tapp-dv01-frontend-challenge/README.md

 This will:
 - Build and start the Docker container.
-- Open the app in your default browser at `http://localhost:4173`.
+- Opens the app in your default browser at `http://localhost:4173`.
 - Let you see your app running in a production-like environment! 🎉

+---

+## Project Structure 📁

+- **`/components`**: Contains all React components (table, chart, dropdowns, etc.).
+- **`/store`**: Zustand stores for managing global state.
+- **`/request`**: The `getData` API.
+- **`/utils`**: Helper functions and utilities.

+---

+## Concluding Remarks 🎉

+This project was a fun challenge and a great opportunity to apply my skills while focusing on performance and optimization.
+Despite working within the limitations of my time constraint, I delivered a solid MVP.
+My north stars were performance, accessibility, and clean, readable code.